Latest posts by Florian (see all)

-A very convenient service is their Home Try-On service: you can have 5 frames sent to you for free, try them on for 5 days and buy your favorite online, which they’ll send you a fresh pair of.
-Then you simply return the trial frames with a prepaid shipping label.
+A very convenient service is their Home Try-On service: you can have 5 frames sent to you for free, try them on for 5 days, and buy your favorite online.
+They’ll send you a fresh pair of your favorite.
+Then, you simply return the trial frames with a prepaid shipping label.

 Check out Warby Parker’s full collection here.